railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 Multi-step follow-ups
 ---------------------

-To automate the management of followups (reminders) you must install the module \
+To automate the management of followups (reminders) you must install the module :mod:`account_followup`.
-``account_followup``\  .
 This is installed automatically as part of the accounting profile, but is not part of the other profiles.

 Once the module is installed configure your levels of followup using the menu